PRASHANTH-YADALLA/AI_BOT/README.md

 3. Install all the required libraries in the requirements.txt file
 4. In the .ENV - File you should paste your API-Keys and your LiveKit Secret, LiveKit URL.
    If you want to use the Send Email Tool also specify your Gmail Account and App Password.
 5. Make sure that your LiveKit Account is set-up correctly.
+6. Then we have to run python agent.py
+7. And then run the server